open-aviation/workshop/docs/index.md

 11:30 - 12:00 **Talks from the community**

+- A large-scale and open-source dataset of aircraft interactions - Raúl López-Martín (IFISC)

 ### Lunch (12:00-13:00)

 ### Day 1 · Part 2 – Open data in aviation